heurist-network/dev-examples/mesh-agents/sheets-pipeline/README.md

 2. Enter your Heurist API key (or register for a free key)
 3. Select the agents you want to include (CoinGecko, GoPlus, etc.)
 4. Create a dedicated MCP server
-5. Copy the provided MCP server URL for use in your environment variables
+5. Copy the provided SSE endpoint URL for use in your `HEURIST_MESH_MCP_URL` environment variable

 ### Google Cloud Setup (Required)